rdemarqui/studies/README.md

 # Studies
-This repository it's just store short daily base studies.
-No obligations here.
+This repository is only for storing small daily studies.
+There are no obligations here.